Independence and strong independence complexes of finite groups: Introduction

 We write $C_n$ to indicate a cyclic group of order $n$ and $\texttt{SmallGroup}(n,i)$ to indicate the group of order $n$ and index $i$ in the Small Groups Library of GAP \cite{GAP4}.
 We use the symbol $\cong$ to denote isomorphism between mathematical objects, when there is no doubt on which category they are considered in.

 \textbf{Acknowledgements.} This project is funded by the European Union – NextGenerationEU under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.1 - Call PRIN 2022 No.\ 104 of February 2, 2022 of the Italian Ministry of University and Research; Project 2022PSTWLB (subject area: PE - Physical Sciences and Engineering) ``Group Theory and Applications''.
-The second author is funded by the Italian program Rita Levi Montalcini for young researchers, Edition 2020.
+The second author has been funded by the Italian program Rita Levi Montalcini for young researchers, Edition 2020.
+Both authors are members of the Indam group GNSAGA.
+We thank Eamonn O'Brien for his help in running computational experiments around Questions \ref{qs:lattices} and \ref{qs:strong} and the anonymous referee for comments that helped us improve this paper’s exposition.